 Installing From Source On Debian/Ubuntu :

-If we want to use any of the other versions/forks on Debian/Ubuntu, first we would need to install some dependencies with :
+If we want to use any of the other versions/forks on Debian/Ubuntu, first, we would need to install some dependencies with the following:

 $ sudo apt install cmake meson git pkg-config asciidoc libxext-dev libxcb1-dev libxcb-damage0-dev libxcb-xfixes0-dev libxcb-shape0-dev libxcb-render-util0-dev libxcb-render0-dev libxcb-randr0-dev libxcb-composite0-dev libxcb-image0-dev libxcb-present-dev libxcb-xinerama0-dev libxcb-glx0-dev libpixman-1-dev libdbus-1-dev libconfig-dev libgl1-mesa-dev libpcre2-dev libevdev-dev uthash-dev libev-dev libx11-xcb-dev